segdeha/blog/posts/make-long-urls-short-with-trimit.md

 ========

 The best [Dashboard widgets](https://www.apple.com/downloads/dashboard/) scratch an itch.
-I’m a big fan of [tr.im](https://tr.im) for URL shortening, but even their excellent <span class="tooltip" title="JavaScript bookmark that acts on the current page">bookmarklet</span> wasn't quite convenient enough for me.
+I’m a big fan of [tr.im](https://tr.im) for URL shortening, but even their excellent <span class="tooltip" title="JavaScript bookmark that acts on the current page">bookmarklet</span> wasn’t quite convenient enough for me.
 Lucky for me that a) tr.im publish a public [API](https://tr.im/api/), and b) I know how to build widgets.

 ========